 Whom are you trying to reach?
 Are they single 20-somethings living in a big city, or new parents who just moved to the suburbs?
 Ten years ago, there were one or two surefire ways to connect with certain demographics.
 But as platforms have evolved—and new platforms have emerged—brands have had to look harder for the best places to reach their consumers.

-Before jumping full force into a social media campaign, you should learn what type of content your audience responds to, where they are most likely to see it, and when—and you should decide which platforms are going to give you the best bang for your buck.
+Before jumping full force into a social media campaign, you should learn what type of content your audience responds to and where and when they are most likely to see it—and you should decide which platforms are going to give you the best bang for your buck.
 Getting to know your audience will help you decide where to allocate resources for the biggest impact.

 Defining the KPIs that will lead your brand to success will help you home in on both the platform and the type of content you should be creating.
 For example, if one of your KPIs is video viewership and you know your audience is on TikTok, the natural next step would be to make videos for TikTok.
 Sounds simple, right?